naa986/videojs-html5-player/videojs-html5-player/readme.txt

 = What is Video.js? =

 Video.js is a web video player built from the ground up for an HTML5 world.
 It supports HTML5 video playback on desktop and mobile devices.

-= How do I run Video.js? =

-Install the Video.js plugin and add a shortcode to your WordPress post/page.

-= Is Video.js open source? =

-Yes.

-= Does Video.js plugin support HLS? =

-Yes.

-= Does Video.js plugin support HTTP streaming? =

-Yes.

-= What media formats does Video.js plugin support? =

-MP4, WebM, Ogv and M3U8.

 == Screenshots ==